ftyers/global-classroom/basaa/README.md

 | `train.tsv` | 10000 | 113628 |
 | `dev.tsv`   | 1000 |11254 |

-The test data will be
+The test data will be provided towards the end of the course.

 ### Sample